 Noah’s Inclusion Services offers flexible, high quality services to children and young people with special needs and caring support to their families.
-Over more than 33 years, Noah’s has grown from a toy library operating from the verandah of a small cottage to a vital centre for the Nowra community, providing services for around 900 children per year.
+Since 1981 Noah’s has grown from a toy library operating from the verandah of a small cottage to a vital centre for the Nowra community, providing services for around 800 children per year.
 We support families and we listen to our community.
 We strive to provide family-centred, evidence-based intervention for children and young people and their families, and to celebrate the diversity and dignity of children of all apparent levels of ability.

 In 2015 Noah’s moved to a new premises located at Building 303, Shoalhaven Campus, University of Wollongong, George Evans Road, Mundamia (West Nowra) and in 2016 opened the Noah’s Mundamia Early Learning Centre offering extended hours placement for all children in the Shoalhaven.